Azure/azure-powershell/src/EdgeOrder/docs/Get-AzEdgeOrderProductFamily.md

 edgemr_mini       azurestackedge    azurestackedge  azurestackedgeminir
 ```

 This command get insights of filtered family.
 Make sure you run registerProvider on Microsoft.EdgeOrder before running this command.
-Run Get-AzEdgeOrderConfiguration to get details of each configuration
+You can run Get-AzEdgeOrderConfiguration to get details of each configuration

 ## PARAMETERS